When it comes to your finances, there are a lot of different numbers that you may be focused on.

 Take a detailed look at your liabilities.
 This should be an easy number to figure out as it’s simply how much debt you owe each month and in what form, such as your mortgage, credit card debt, and loan payment.
 Are there liabilities that you can eliminate or reduce?
 Reducing your debt is a big step in helping your net worth number increase.

-For example, consider refinancing high-interest loans or credit cards to speed up the debt payoff process.
-Refinancing to a lower rate means more of your payment goes towards the principal you owe each month, allowing you to chip away at your liabilities faster.
+For example, consider refinancing high-interest loans or credit cards to speed up the debt-payoff process.
+Refinancing to a lower rate means that more of your payment goes towards the principal you owe each month, allowing you to chip away at your liabilities faster.
 In the case of credit cards, you can refinance using a 0% balance transfer.
-Just be sure to be clear on when the promotional rate ends to avoid triggering interest charges.
+Just be sure to be clear on when the promotional rate ends so you can avoid triggering interest charges.

 Alternately, consider changing things up with your payment plan.
-Rather than making one payment towards your debt each month, consider making weekly or biweekly payments instead.
-This can help to reduce the principal faster, in turn reducing the total amount of interest you pay.
+Rather than making one payment toward your debt each month, consider making weekly or biweekly payments instead.
+That can help to reduce the principal sooner, in turn reducing the total amount of interest you'd pay.

 2. Review Your Assets